-The IASB issued a number of new and revised International Accounting Standards, International Financial Reporting Standards, amendments and related interpretations which are effective for the
+The IASB issued a number of new and revised International Accounting Standards, International Financial Reporting Standards, amendments and related interpretations which are effective for the Company's financial year beginning on or after October 1, 2012.
+For the purpose of preparing and presenting the financial information for the relevant periods, the Company has consistently adopted all these new standards for the relevant reporting periods.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Periods ended December 31, 2013 and 2012 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Quarters ended March 31, 2014 and 2013 (Unaudited)